airbytehq/airbyte/docs/integrations/sources/surveymonkey.md

 1. On the sources page, click **SurveyMonkey**.
 1. Enter your SurveyMonkey access token in **Access Token**.
 1. (Optional) Under **Access Token**, click **Optional fields** to specify:
-    - The **Client ID** for your SurveyMonkey app.
+    - **Client ID**: Client ID for your SurveyMonkey app.
-    - *The *Client Secret** for your SurveyMonkey app.
+    - **Client Secret**: Client secret for your SurveyMonkey app.
 1. In **Start Date**, enter a UTC date and time in the following format: `2099-01-25T00:00:00Z`.
     The connector won't replicate data before this date.
 1. (Optional) Under **Start Date**, click **Optional fields** to specify:
-    - **Origin datacenter of the SurveyMonkey account**.
-For US-based SurveyMonkey accounts, leave this value as `USA`.
+    - **Origin datacenter of the SurveyMonkey account**: For US-based SurveyMonkey accounts, leave this value as `USA`.
-    - **Survey Monkey survey IDs**.
-If specified, the connector will only replicate data for these surveys.
+    - **Survey Monkey survey IDs**: If specified, the connector will only replicate data for these surveys.
 If left blank, the connector replicates data for any survey you can access.
 1. Click **Set up source**.
 <!-- /env:oss -->